Often overshadowed by its neighbors, there's no shortage of amazing things to do in Guatemala.

 Antigua is the most popular tourist destination in Guatemala.

-A colonial town that was devastated by many earthquakes, you can find still find many historical ruins in this beautiful UNESCO World Heritage Site.
+A colonial town devastated by many earthquakes, you can still find many historical ruins in this beautiful UNESCO World Heritage Site.

 One of the best ruins in Antigua is the Antigua Guatemala Cathedral.